alphagov/govuk-import-export-prototype/start/find-overseas-business-opportunities-experimental-sg.markdown

 ##Aid agency-funded business

-The Department for International Trade can help you apply for an aid agency-funded business project.
+The Department for International Trade (DIT) can help you apply for an aid agency-funded business project.

 To apply, contact <eddie.malone@trade.gsi.gov.uk> or a [member of the aid-funded business service](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/401907/Aid_Funded_Business_Network_of_Staff_14_15.pdf)(PDF, 181KB, 7 pages) at the Department for International Trade.